Jackie Cooper: Adult years

 Cooper served in the U.S. Navy during World War II, remaining in the reserves until 1982, retiring at the rank of captain and receiving the Legion of Merit.
-He starred in two television sitcoms, NBC's The People's Choice with Patricia Breslin and CBS's Hennesey with Abby Dalton.
+He starred in two television sitcoms, NBC's The People's Choice with Patricia Breslin and as the title character in CBS's Hennessy with Abby Dalton.
 In 1954, he guest-starred on the NBC legal drama Justice.
 He appeared on ABC's The Pat Boone Chevy Showroom, guest-starred with Tennessee Ernie Ford on NBC's The Ford Show as America's Uranium King, and as Charles A. Steen in "I Found 60 Million Dollars" on the Armstrong Circle Theatre.

 In 1950, Cooper was cast in a production of Mr. Roberts in Boston, Massachusetts in the role of Ensign Pulver.
 From 1964 to 1969, Cooper was vice president of program development at Columbia Pictures Screen Gems TV division.
 He was responsible for packaging series such as Bewitched and selling them to the networks.
-In 1964, Cooper appeared in Rod Serling's The Twilight Zone episode "Caesar and Me", and in 1968 a made-for-television film Shadow on the Land.
+In 1964, Cooper appeared in Rod Serling's The Twilight Zone episode "Caesar and Me", and in 1968 a made-for-television film, Shadow on the Land.

 Cooper left Columbia in 1969.
-He appeared in the fourth season of Hawaii Five-O in an episode called The Burning Ice.
-Cooper appeared in Candidate for Crime starring Peter Falk as Columbo in 1973, and in the 1975 ABC series Mobile One, a Jack Webb/Mark VII Limited production.
-He guest-starred in a 1978 two-part episode of The Rockford Files: The House on Willis Avenue.
+He appeared in the fourth season of Hawaii Five-O in an episode called "The Burning Ice".
+Cooper appeared in Candidate for Crime starring Peter Falk as Columbo in 1973, Season 1 Episode 12 "Last Rites for a Dead Priest" of Kojak in 1974 starring Telly Savalas, and in the 1975 ABC series Mobile One, a Jack Webb/Mark VII Limited production.
+He guest-starred in a 1978 two-part episode of The Rockford Files, "The House on Willis Avenue".
 Cooper's work as director on episodes of M*A*S*H and The White Shadow earned him Emmy awards.

 In the 1970s and 1980s, Cooper appeared as Daily Planet editor Perry White in the Superman film series, a role he got after Keenan Wynn, who was originally cast as White, became unavailable after suffering a heart attack.

 Cooper's final film role was as Ace Morgan in the 1987 film Surrender, starring Sally Field, Michael Caine, and Steve Guttenberg.
+Cooper announced his retirement in 1989, with his final television appearance as John C. Dodd in two episodes of Capital News in 1992.